bitislands/bidid-sdk/readme.md

 const didClient = new DidClient({ key: "key", secret: "secret" });
 ```

-> If you wish to connect to our resolution service, please contact us.
+> If you wish to connect to our resolution service, please contact us via dev@bi.social.

 APIs
 --